 Today, 246 million children age 5-14 work in garment factories across the world.
 Today, communities adjacent to industrial cotton fields are suffering from neurodegenerative diseases and cancers.
 Today, 85% of the clothing we discard in the US is sent to landfills and incinerators.
 Today, a dressmaker in Africa is unemployed because we’ve saturated her village with our thrift store castoffs.
 Today, fashion is right behind oil as one of the most polluting industries on earth and consumption is rising.

-We’ll also dive into current sustainable fiber endeavors – such as hemp.
 We will engage in rethinking fashion by considering the use of upcycled, recycled and local materials.
 We’ll also shine a light on vendors and designers doing good work on this front – across our world and right here at home!

 East Coast Runway Fashion Show – featuring 6 local designers with up to 5-7 looks.
 Presenters, speakers, and thought-leaders in the sustainable fashion industry.
 DIY Workshops – featuring indigo dying, screen printing, and more.
 Sustainable Vendors – featuring NC Fiber, local & handmade apparel, up-cycled goods, and more.
 Organizations doing good work in your community and beyond.
 A History of NC Fiber.
 Earthskill Demos.
 Live Music and Art.
 Local Eats.
 Sustainable Spirits.